 The RopGetContentsTable ROP ([MS-OXCROPS] section 2.2.4.14) is used to retrieve the contents table for a folder.
-The contents table for a search folder (2) contains the same columns, which represent properties, as the contents table for a generic folder.
 This ROP applies to both public folders and private mailboxes.

 Note: This ROP returns a Table object on which table operations can be performed.
-For example, the columns of the table can be set by using the RopSetColumns ROP ([MS-OXCROPS] section 2.2.5.1).
+For example, the table's columns, which represent properties, can be set by using the RopSetColumns ROP ([MS-OXCROPS] section 2.2.5.1).
 For details about Table objects and table operations, see [MS-OXCTABL].